madewithkoji/koji-docs/docs/02_editor/vcc_reference.md

 ### Composing VCCs

 VCC types can be composed using higher-order controls.

-Currently, the only higher order control available is the array control, which lets you create a list of multiple values from a single VCC definition.
+The array control lets you create a list of multiple values from a single VCC definition.
 To create an array, define the VCC type as `"type": "array<T>"` where `T` is a valid VCC type (e.g., `array<image>`).
 You can also use the shorthand `T[]`.
 You can optionally specify a maximum and/or minimum number of elements using the `arrayOptions` key.
 For example:
 ```
 {
   "key": "myControl",